Welcome to the itch.io community translation project!

 - Anyone can make a suggestion on Weblate, but only approved translators can save the translation.

-- If you'd like to be an approved translator, tell us.
+- If you'd like to be an approved translator, apply here.
 It can help to suggest things first so we can review your work.

 - Ideally you're fluent in the language you wish to become an approved translator for